98emre/Film-API/README.md

 ## Maven Installation Guide

 ### Step 1: Download Maven
-First download the latest version of Maven [Maven](https://maven.apache.org/download.cgi).
+First download the latest version of [Maven](https://maven.apache.org/download.cgi).

 ### Step 2: Installed Maven
 Extract the downloaded file to a suitable location on your computer.